Huh? Ain't It New Years?

 What 1 January Is In The Church Calendar (None Of The Above)!

 What a hoot -- the "secular" calendar is of religious origin in the Christian Church!
 And the church has a calendar too, which isn't really a calendar!
 It's better called the church year, and the new year starts with the First Sunday of Advent.
 Some things have a fixed date taken from the secular calendar and fall on that date every year.
 This is the proprium sanctorum, so named because they are usually but not always about a saint, like the Annunciation is always 25 March.
-Other things do not have a fixed date from year to year because they are seasons or times in the life of Christ with reference to Easter which does not have a fixed date.
-This is the proprium de tempore, of time, like Ash Wednesday, which is 22 February in 2012, but was 9 March in 2011, 17 February in 2010, and 25 February in 2009.
+Other things do not have a fixed date from year to year because they are seasons or times in the life of Christ with reference to Easter, which itself does not have a fixed date.
+This is the proprium de tempore, of time, for example Ash Wednesday, which is 5 March in 2014, but was 13 February in 2013, 22 February in 2012, 9 March in 2011, 17 February in 2010, and 25 February in 2009.
+Next year, 2015, it will be 18 February.
 Calendars put out by churches are generally like secular calendars, with the de tempore given on the date they fall that year.

-And with it, is celebrated his naming, either on the same day, or the day after, or the Sunday after but before Epiphany if there is one.
-Jesus, a form of Joshua, who, as Joshua took over from Moses and completed the journey to the Promised Land, so this Joshua takes over to complete the journey for us, that due to sin we cannot make, to the promised land of eternal life with God.
+This ceremony is called a Bris.
+A couple of things follow from it, but would mean nothing about Jesus without the Bris.
+One is, a male child is named at the Bris, so his being named is celebrated either on the same day, or the day after, or, if there is one, the Sunday after but before Epiphany.
+The name Jesus is a form of Joshua; as Joshua took over from Moses and completed the journey to the Promised Land, so this Joshua takes over to complete the journey for us, that due to sin we cannot make, to the promised land of eternal life with God.

-And also, the maternity of Mary as mother of this fully human and fully divine child who would do this for us is honoured too, originally stemming from the claim of the Patriarch of Constantinople, Nestorius, the Mary was the mother of Jesus as a human only.
+And also, the maternity of Mary as mother of this fully human and fully divine child who would do this for us is honoured too.
+This originally stems from the claim of the Patriarch of Constantinople, Nestorius (386 - 450, give or take), the Mary was the mother of Jesus as a human only.
 The Maternity of Mary was to emphasise that Jesus born of Mary is fully human and fully divine.

-So for the Christian, it's Happy Feast of the Circumcision (and Naming) of Jesus!!
+So for the Christian, it's Happy Feast of the Bris of Jesus!!
 So the story's over, there you have it!
 Well, uh, just one more thing.

 Rome, be it Empire or Church, is ever at the ready to tinker with stuff, and tinker they did.
 First, in 1931 Pope Pius XI moved the Maternity of Mary itself to 11 October.
 Then, at Vatican II, in replacing the church calendar and lectionary in its various forms for centuries with a whole new one with three different versions of the year, guess what -- they ash canned the Circumcision altogether too!
 And put in a local Roman practice from about 1500 years ago, the Solemnity of Mary, the Mother of God!
 Which is not exactly the old Maternity of the Blessed Virgin Mary, and, to top off the tinkering. to be celebrated the same day, in 1967 began the brand new World Day of Peace.
 I'm sure she loved that one!
 It ain't about me, you clowns, it's about him, and by the way, he said the peace he leaves is his peace, not as the world gives peace but the Holy Spirit sent from God after he returns to the Father.
 Or, as she had to say to those serving the wedding at Cana, Do whatever he tells you.